nasirnjs/kubernetes/k8s-gke/2-gke-cluster-vpc-public.md

 4. A Private GKE cluster is an excellent choice for organizations that want to deploy and manage containerized applications in a secure and isolated environment.

-## This would create a regional cluster spanning across the zones in the asia-east1 region
+## This would create a regional GKE Public cluster spanning across the zones in the asia-east1 region

 ### Create VPC Network
 ```